 Tiarella

 The Tiarella is commonly named foam flower.
-Like with the Heuchera and Heucherella new cultivars of the Tiarella are constantly introduced with a variety of leaf colors.
-The Tiarella grows in deciduous woodlands and mountain terrains in the wild.
+Like with the Heuchera and Heucherella new cultivars of the Tiarella are continually being introduced with varying leaf colors.
+In the wild, the Tiarella grows in deciduous woodlands and mountain terrains.

 The genus is native to eastern North America: Tiarella cordifolia and Tiarella trifoliata.
 There is also one native to East China and the Himalayas: Tiarella polyphylla.

-There are many synonyms used but none are officially accepted: Tiarella cordifolia var. cordifolia, T. cordifolia var. collina (also Tiarella wherryi), T. cordifolia var. austrina and T. macrophylla.
+Many synonyms are used but these are not officially accepted: Tiarella cordifolia var. cordifolia, T. cordifolia var. collina (also Tiarella wherryi), T. cordifolia var. austrina and T. macrophylla.

-There are varieties of the Tiarella cordifolia (heart-leaved foamflower) that spread by runners.
-Those runners produce plant offsets that take root and bloom in their second year.
-If the runners grow too far you can cut them back.
-If the plant becomes too uneven you can cut it back to about 2-4 inches (5-10 cm) from the ground.
+There are varieties of the Tiarella cordifolia (heart-leaved foamflower) that spread via runners.
+New plants develop from these runners, which root and bloom in their second year.
+Runners that spread too far can be easily pruned back.
+If the plant becomes too untidy, you can cut it back to about 2-4 inches (5-10 cm) above the ground.

-There are also varieties of the Tiarella cordifolia that are clump forming and can be propagated by dividing the clumps in the spring or autumn.
+There are also clump-forming varieties of the Tiarella cordifolia.
+You can propagated these by dividing the clumps in the spring or autumn.

 The Tiarella polyphylla can also be propagated by division in the spring or autumn.

-The Tiarella can produce seed, but you will need more than one species or cultivar.
+The Tiarella can produce seeds, but you will need more than one species or cultivar.
 The plants are generally self-sterile.